OpenModelica/OpenModelica/UsersGuide/source/fmi.rst

 A log file for FMU creation is also generated named ModelName\_FMU.log.
 If there are some errors while creating FMU they will be shown in the command line window and logged in this log file as well.

+By default an FMU that can be used for both Model Exchange and Co-Simulation is generated.
+We only support FMI 2.0 for Co-Simulation FMUs.

+Currently the Co-Simulation FMU supports only the forward Euler solver with root finding which does an Euler step of communicationStepSize in fmi2DoStep.
+Events are checked for before and after the call to fmi2GetDerivatives.

 FMI Import
 ----------